 - Reheat in the same cooking pan, stir-frying until piping hot, add a little veggie stock or water to loosen the sauce up and prevent sticking to you pan, if necessary.

 - Leftovers can be used chilled as a sandwich/roll/bap/tortilla wrap filling.

 - Not keen on meat-free pieces?
-Use form tofu or sliced thick mushrooms instead.
+Replace with tofu or sliced thick mushrooms instead.
 Or even a can of drained black beans, or your favourite stir-fry veggies.

 - Even better for saving time is using a pack of already prepared stir-fry veggies.

 - For a gluten-free meal replace all the soy sauce with tamari soy sauce which is usually gluten-free, and ensure that your meat-free pieces are free from gluten, also ensure that the cornflour/starch is gluten-free, and double check all your other ingredients.